gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 Now we're in a terrible car chase again.
 I did manage to do a barrel roll and yank Abdul out of his car into the main car.

 We pulled up in front of the Eschaton Electronics warehouse when we followed the l-host taxi.

 Rimbauld replaced his original body with an L-host and also has a creepy serial killer wall.

 We pasted the l-hosts (one literally with a hover taxi).

-### Next session:
+### For next session

 - We're burning the cubes of the l-hosts and handing the primary cube to Rosalind Corto
 - We're getting Jocasta Janus to pay to restore all the kidnapped children's cubes (including her son)